airborne-commando/OPSEC-OSINT-Tools/README.md

 # IMINT

-[IMINT](./markdown/IMINT.md)(Image Intelligence) involves collecting and analyzing visual imagery—satellite, aerial, drone, or ground photos—to extract useful information.[^odni][^govinfo]
+[IMINT](./markdown/IMINT.md)(Image Intelligence) involves collecting and analyzing visual imagery—satellite, aerial, drone, or ground photos—to extract useful information.[^1][^28]
 Contains information such as [SOCMINT](./markdown/IMINT.md#socmint-social-intelligence) and [Reverse Search](./markdown/IMINT.md#reverse-search-google).

-GEOINT[^odni][^govinfo] is information on geographic locations.
+GEOINT[^1][^28] is information on geographic locations.
 Geospatial data may also be called GEOINT data.
 It's to understand human activity or events and to layer that with data along with geolocations and timing.
-It has non-military uses as well, example would be for first responders issuing an emergency for a wildfire[^nctc].
+It has non-military uses as well, example would be for first responders issuing an emergency for a wildfire[^29].

 Three examples of GEOINT tools that you can access right now:
 - [Earth](https://earth.google.com/web/)